ErikBjare/ErikBjare.github.io/_wiki/_personal-recommendation-engine-manifesto.md

  - We could aggregate all our feeds into one where we decide what we want and what we don't.
  - We could purposefully include content that we wouldn't usually get recommended, just to reduce filter bubbles.
  - We could get one step closer to platform independence.
-   - By aggregating all content in one feed we wouldn't have to choose between Facebook, Twitter and reddit: we could have the best of both worlds.
+   - By aggregating all content in one feed, we wouldn't have to choose between Facebook, Twitter, and Reddit: we could have the best of both worlds.
  - We could decide ourselves on what to filter away.
-   - Do you find that comments containing curse words or have a really low sentiment score rarely contribute to the conversation?
+   - Do you find that comments containing curse words or have an unusually negative sentiment score rarely contribute to the conversation?
 Don't show those comments.

 ## Planning an information diet